Battle of Buna–Gona: Buna Station – Urbana Force

 The II/128th, advancing along the track from Ango, made contact with the Japanese defenders around midday on 21 November.
 Reconnoitring the flanks, the Americans plunged into a mire of swamp.
 The II/126th was released by 7th Division on the 22nd and linked up with the II/128th on the morning of the 23rd.
 An attack on the 24th was pressed by these Battalions against the flanks and front of the Triangle.
 It was to be supported by artillery and aerial bombing but the latter did not eventuate.
 An Allied fighter strafed the force headquarters.
 The right flank emerged from the swamp and moved about 200 yds across open kunai before being caught exposed and came under heavy fire.
 The left and centre fared little better and no gain was made.
-Urbana Force concentrated its efforts against the left flank.

 The plan for 30 November was to attack on a wide front from the apex of the Triangle toward Buna village, having first paralleled the Japanese defences.
 Little real headway was made against the defenders but at the end of the day, E Company of the II/126th was short of the village by about 100 yds and F Company of the II/128th had made a wide flanking move to reach Siwori Village, cutting land communication between Buna and Sanananda.
 By this time, losses for the 32nd Division were 492 men.
 The following day saw an attempt against the village with some minor success.
 Though the main attack faltered, G Company, II/126th advanced to Entrance Creek after clearing a command post and several bunkers.